Aarkan1/react-ts-foundation-starter/src/feed/exercise.md

 Change _ErrorBoundary_ to support the Render Props pattern, and change _CardList_ from step 2 accordingly.

+> Hint: Add the fallback function to the interface `Props`

 ### Optional

 Currently, if a component throws an error while rendering, _ErrorBoundary_ does not allow for retrying rendering the component.